 Given that HB 2752 was still a work in progress, Kansas State Legislators introduced a second ‘compromise’ bill in March 2018.
 Senate Bill 455 scaled back the sports integrity fee from 1% of total betting handle to 0.25% of the betting handle.

 The newer of the two bills goes some way to alleviating the concerns of the casino industry and it seems like it will be only a matter of time until the Kansas State Legislature passes a law that will be acceptable to all interested parties, including the state’s sports bettors.

-Online Sports Betting in Kansas
+Kansas Online Sports Betting Laws